 Some growers simplify water quality management by using only filtered water.
 Reverse osmosis (RO) filters remove all mineral ions from the source water, starting with a clean slate.
 Therefore, if you use an RO filter, all of the essential elements will come from your nutrient solution—not from the source water—creating the perfect mineral balance for plant growth.
 RO water is also great for topping off your reservoir between nutrient changes, replacing the water lost to evaporation without adding any unwanted minerals.

 There are, however, a few downsides to RO water.
 It is so pure that all of the bicarbonates are removed from the source water.
-Therefore, RO water offers no buffer to changes in pH.
-During rapid vegetative growth, when plants are taking up proportionally more nitrates, the pH can quickly spike upward; and during heavy fruiting and flowering, when plants are taking up more potassium ions, the pH can crash.
+As a result, RO water offers no buffer to changes in pH.
+During rapid vegetative growth, when plants are taking up proportionally more nitrates, the pH can quickly spike upward.

 Extreme swings in pH can adversely affect plant growth.
 For example, if the pH spikes above 6.5, iron starts to become unavailable to the plants, and as the pH continues to rise, all of the essential metal ions become unavailable.
 As nutrient deficiencies develop, plant growth stalls and the plant's natural resistance to environmental stress is greatly hindered.